Chia-Network/drplotter/README.md

   <img src="images/drplotter-plots-summary.png" />
 </p>

-<sup>1: capacities with current chia plot filter of 512.
-For a plot filter of 256 halve these values.</sup>
+<sup>1: The 512 plot filter will be active until June 2024.
+During this period, the capacities supported by the 256 filter will be doubled.</sup>
-<sup>2: at a plot filter of 256 (expected June 2024), currently only the 4090 has less W/eTB than standard plots on pro4x.</sup>
+<sup>2: At a plot filter of 256 only the 4090 has less W/eTB than standard plots on pro4x.</sup>
 <sup>3: **SSD not required.** While you can use an SSD as an intermediary drive under most cases it will not improve plot time.</sup>

 ## The Eco3x Advantage